Alan Jay

 Alan Wilfred Lawrence Jay (born 18 January 1941) is a former international motorcycle speedway rider from England.
 He earned one international cap for the England national speedway team.

 Biography

 Jay, born in Oxford, began his British leagues career riding for Sheffield Tigers during the 1961 Provincial Speedway League.
 He remained with Sheffield for seven years and followed the club's move to the British League during that time.

-In 1968, he was loaned to Halifax Dukes before joining Newcastle Diamonds later that season.
+In 1968, Jay was loaned to Halifax Dukes before joining Newcastle Diamonds later that season.

-The following season in 1969, he signed for Halifax and would spend four more seasons with them, improving his average to 7.16 in 1969.
+The following season in 1969, Jay signed for Halifax and would spend four more seasons with them, improving his average to 7.16 in 1969.
 In 1973, he joined Coventry Bees, where he remained until his retirement after the 1975 season.